How to Stop a Dog from Chewing on Wood?

 Dogs need continued interaction, physical stimulation, and activity, or they will be bored and adopt habits like chewing on wood or other harmful objects.

-Keep it moving and busy in exercising, playing, or brain activity.
+Keep it moving and busy exercising, playing, or engaging in brain activity.
 It might be a big help in stopping your dog from doing any unnecessary chewing.

 Sprays to Keep the Dog Away from Wood